callaa/qfirmata/README.md

 Note: Analog pins are identified by two numbers: the pin number and the channel number.
 You can leave the pin number out and QFirmata will query it automatically.

+If you want to be notified every time the pin is sampled, even when the value does not change, connect to the signal `sampled` instead of `valueChanged`

 ### PwmPin

 PWM output pin.